The Magic Formula of Inventory Valuation

 Last-In, First-Out (LIFO) Method in Inventory Valuation

 The assumption under LIFO is that the last units arriving into inventory will be the first ones sold.
 Old inventory remains.
 This method is used less often than FIFO since old inventory is harder to sell.
 The values from LIFO will result in lower company profitability.
 If we remember our imaginary sock manufacturing factory, with LIFO the $5 sock pairs will constitute the ending inventory while the $6 pairs used to calculate COGS.
 LIFO does have tax advantages during inflation, as lower profitability means companies pay less tax.
+To apply LIFO accurately, understanding how to calculate COGM step-by-step is essential, as it ensures that production costs are properly aligned with inventory flow and financial reporting.

 Weighted Average Cost Method in Inventory Valuation

 This method takes the average value of all units ready for sale and, based on that, determines the value of the inventory and COGS.
-This method most commonly used by businesses that manufacture or sell products that are difficult to track and are indistinguishable from one another (bread, bolts, mortar, etc.)
+This method most commonly used by businesses that manufacture or sell products that are difficult to track and are indistinguishable from one another (bread, bolts, mortar, etc.) Understanding cost drivers in manufacturing finance is essential when applying this method, as it helps identify the underlying factors influencing production costs and ensures accurate inventory valuation.

 Specific Identification Method in Inventory Valuation